 Before these procedures are invoked, an assured mode signalling AAL connection must be established between the two private network nodes.
 All layer 3 messages shall be sent to the signalling AAL using an AAL-DATA-REQUEST primitive.
-For more information on the Signalling ATM Adaptation layer (SAAL) Specification, see Section 4.0 of <a href="tel:the-the-section-seed-action-seed
+For more information on the Signalling ATM Adaptation layer (SAAL) Specification, see Section 4.0 of the UNI Signalling 4.1 specification.